 Section 3 of the Company's Corporate Governance Principles contains the Board mandate that describes the Board's responsibilities.
-A copy of the Corporate Governance Principles can be found in Schedule A attached to this Information Circular and on our website.
+A copy of the Corporate Governance Principles can be found in Schedule A attached to this Information Circular and on our website at www.methanex.com.